pierre3/PlantUmlClassDiagramGenerator/README.md

 }
 ```

-Only ClassB with PlantUMLDdiagramAttribute will be output.
+Only ClassB with PlantUmlDiagramAttribute will be output.

 ```
 @startuml